rennnss/apple-sharpener/README.md

 ## Installation

 ### Pre-built Release
+1. You can find the latest pre-built release Ammonia package from [Ammonia Injector releases page](https://github.com/CoreBedtime/ammonia/releases).
-Download the latest release from the [releases page](../../releases).
+2. Download and install the latest Apple Sharpener release from the [Apple Sharpener releases page](../../releases).

 ### Building from Source